-Description The subjects comprise a detached single storey bungalow.
-Accommodation ON GROUND FLOOR: entrance vestibule, hallway, lounge, 2 bedrooms, kitchen, bathroom, rear porch.
-Gross internal floor area (m2) 89 or thereby.
-Neighbourhood and location The property is situated within an established residential area where surrounding properties are of various ages and styles.
+Description The subjects comprise a mid terrace single storey cottage.
+Accommodation ON GROUND FLOOR: Entrance Vestibule, Hallway, Lounge, Dining Room, Bedroom, Kitchen, Shower Room.
+Gross internal floor area (m2) 60 or thereby.
+Neighbourhood and location The property is situated within an established residential area, where surrounding properties are of various ages and styles.
 Local amenities are conveniently located.
-Age Approximately 75 years.
-Weather Overcast and frosty.
-Chimney stacks None.
-Chimney stacks Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate. - Sloping roofs were visually inspected with the aid of - Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a - Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Age Approximately 125 years.
+Weather Dry and overcast, following a period of unsettled weather conditions.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Brick construction with a render finish.
+Adjacent flashings appear to be formed in lead.
+I am advised by the Seller that the chimney stack was lowered in the recent past.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.